leanprover-community/lean4game/README.md

 ## Documentation

-The documentation is very much work in progress but the linked documentation here should be up-to-date:
+The documentation is very much work in progress but the links below should be up-to-date:

 ### Game creation API

 - [Creating a Game](doc/create_game.md): **the main document to consult**.
-- [More about Hints](doc/hints.md): describes the `Hint` and `Branch` tactic.
+- [More about Hints](doc/hints.md): describes the `Hint` and `Branch` tactics.

 ### Frontend API